Thomas J. Dodd: Early life

-Nuremberg Trials
+Nuremberg trials

 Both Supreme Court Justice Robert H. Jackson, chief prosecutor for the U.S., and Dodd insisted upon a fair and legal trial to prosecute the Nazi war criminals.
 Dodd accepted Jackson's offer to join him in Germany.
 Dodd expected the position to last only several months, but he wound up spending 15 months there.
 Dodd suggested Heidelberg as the location for the International Military Tribunal, since it had survived the war almost completely unscathed, but Nuremberg was eventually chosen.
 In October 1945, Jackson named Dodd to his senior Trial Board for the Nuremberg Trials, and later in 1946, named him Executive Trial Counsel, putting him in the number-two position at the trials.
 In the summer of 1946, Jackson appointed Dodd as the acting Chief of Counsel while he returned to DC.
 Dodd finally returned to the U.S. in October 1946.
 He described the delegation as "an autopsy on history's most horrible catalogue of human crime."

 Dodd cross-examined defendants Wilhelm Keitel, Alfred Rosenberg, Hans Frank, Walther Funk, Baldur von Schirach, Fritz Sauckel and Arthur Seyss-Inquart.
 In addition to cross-examining, Dodd drafted indictments against the defendants, showed films of concentration camps, provided evidence of slave labor programs, and presented evidence of economic preparations by the Nazis for an aggressive war.

-Dodd showed through his evidence that Erich Koch, the Reichskommissar for Ukraine and defendant Hans Frank, the Governor-General of Poland were responsible for the plan to deport one million Poles for slave labor.
-Dodd also showed evidence that defendant Walther Funk turned the Reichsbank into a depository for gold teeth and other valuables seized from the concentration camp victims.
+Through his evidence, Dodd showed that Erich Koch, the Reichskommissar for Ukraine, and defendant Hans Frank, the Governor-General of Poland, were responsible for the plan to deport one million Poles for slave labor.
+He also showed evidence that defendant Walther Funk turned the Reichsbank into a depository for gold teeth and other valuables seized from the concentration camp victims.
 Dodd showed a motion picture of the vaults in Frankfurt where Allied troops found cases of these valuables, containing dentures, earrings, silverware and candelabra.
-Dodd showed many items of evidence, such as a shrunken, stuffed and preserved human head of one of the concentration camp victims that had been used as a paperweight by the commandant of Buchenwald Concentration Camp.
+He showed many items of evidence, such as a shrunken, stuffed and preserved human head of one of the concentration camp victims that had been used as a paperweight by the commandant of Buchenwald Concentration Camp.